alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/creating-your-survey.md

      - Participant **doesn't** consent
      - Participant is under 18

-   > 🚨 **Critical!** Check the template to see how to properly set up early exit options
+   > 🚨 Check the template to see how to properly set up early exit options (e.g., for non-consenting participants).

 ### 2. Organizing Your Questions